cdl-geneseo/geneseo-dictionary/K/Kicked.md

 # Kicked

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Kicked

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 16, 2012

 1. adj. empty, usually in reference to a keg of beer &quot;The keg is kicked but we're getting a new one.&quot; As of 2012, 68% of students surveyed knew this word and 5% believed it to be of local origin.(Eichas, G-M, 2012) 2. adj. ugly, boring.Source: Dictionary of Geneseo English, Fall 2006, WinkelmanNot extant outside of Geneseo.As of 2012, 0% of students surveyed knew this word and 0% believed it to be of local origin.
 (Eichas, G-M, 2012)